 Students should plan to take the LSAT no later than June after their junior year.
 This will allow you to receive and assess your scores before sending off your applications.
 Waiting to take the October test in your senior year gives you less time to plan and implement your application strategy.

 In addition to grades and test scores, law schools examine your resume to see what types of activities you have participated in and what leadership opportunities you have taken.
 All pre-law students should consider joining the SU Pre-Law Society, a law-related student organization.
 This group provides speakers such as lawyers and admissions officers, field trips to law schools, mock LSATs, and plenty of camaraderie with students with similar aspirations.
 In addition to student organizations on campus, you should consider community service opportunities, internships, study abroad, and work experience.
 There are no “required” activities for law school, but the most competitive applicants tend to have demonstrated leadership experience and have often take study abroad trips or completed internships.
-Career Services or the faculty member doing pre-law advising can help you determine which activities and programs will best suit your needs and goals.
+The Center for Career & Professional Development or faculty pre-law advisors can help you determine which activities and programs will best suit your needs and goals.

 Law School Applications

 In general, you will begin working on parts of the application at the end of your junior year.
 Since many schools use a rolling-admissions (first-come, first-served) policy, send your applications off by the end of October of your senior year.
 All paperwork should be complete by December.
 This includes transcripts, recommendation letters, and CAS Reports.
 There are generally no interviews.
-See Career Services’ “Applying to Law School” handout for more details.
+See the Center for Career & Professional Development’s “Applying to Law School” handout for more details.

 Make Your Plans